 - Be looking for a new role, new opportunities or increased responsibility/promotion to a different role which utilises the skills acquired through their Skills Bootcamp

-- unemployed within the last 12 months
+- recently unemployed, within the last 12 months

 For further information regarding eligibility please see here.